triton-inference-server/server/docs/user_guide/trace.md

 produces 1 model span and one compute span.
 For ensembles, every composing model produces model and compute spans in addition to one model span for the ensemble.
-[BLS](#tracing-for-bls-models) models produce the same number of model an compute spans as the total amount of involved in BLS request models, including the main BLS model.
+[BLS](#tracing-for-bls-models) models produce the same number of model and compute spans as the total amount of models involved in the BLS request, including the main BLS model.